BayashiPascal/GSet/README.md

 # 4 License

-GSet, a C library providing a set data structure and the functions to interact with it.
+GSet, a C library providing a polymorphic set data structure and the functions to interact with it.
 Copyright (C) 2021  Pascal Baillehache

 This program is free software: you can redistribute it and/or modify